wumiao55/Miao.Tools.FFmpeg/README.md

 # Miao.Tools.FFmpeg
-use ffmpeg to convert video
+use ffmpeg to convert video.